damizo/video-rental/README.md

 Is there 'customerId' param required in <b>POST @ /api/rental</b>, someone might pass id of any client in database

-<b> Yes, I wanted to simplify it.
+<b> I agree, I wanted to simplify it.
 Authentication would resolve it, because I would get customerId from customer which
  is currently logged in.
 Additionally, with authentication some endpoints (e.g. create new customer, add new film) should be strictly protected with corresponding permissions</b>